atomiczsec/My-Payloads/OMG/payloads/RanFunWare/README.md

   </ol>
 </details>

-# Bookmark-Hog
+# RanFunWare

-A payload to exfiltrate bookmarks of the 2 most popular browsers
+A payload to prank your friends into thinking their computer got hit with ransomware.

 ## Description

-This payload will enumerate through the browser directories, looking for the file that stores the bookmark history

-These files will be saved to the temp directory

-Finally dropbox will be used to exfiltrate the files to cloud storage
+This payload will hide all desktop icons, change the background, and have a message pop up (Fully Customizable)

 ## Getting Started

 ### Dependencies

 * DropBox or other file sharing service - Your Shared link for the intended file
-* Windows 10,11
+* Windows 10

 <p align="right">(<a href="#top">back to top</a>)</p>